Industry initiatives and corporate citizenship

 Information checkedInformation unaudited Information geprüft Information ungeprüft Industry initiatives and corporate citizenship

 The legal performance mandate of LLB defines the promotion of Liechtenstein as a workplace as its core task.
 The LLB Group is further committed, as part of various industry initiatives, to a sustainable banking centre and supports various ecological, social and cultural projects (see section “Sponsoring”).
-We contribute in this way actively to the prosperity of the population and to the sustainable development of Liechtenstein (see chapter “Personal and Corporate Client Division”).
+We contribute in this way actively to the prosperity of the population and to the sustainable development of Liechtenstein (see chapter “Retail and Corporate Banking”).

 The LLB Group bases its business policy on market conditions and strives to generate a reasonable profit, all the while respecting ethical and ecological principles.
-After all, the LLB Group plays an important role in Liechtenstein’s economy: its contribution – dividends and direct taxes – amounted to CHF 43.8 million in 2021 (2020: CHF 47.2 million).
-LLB receives no financial support for its banks or Group companies in Liechtenstein, Switzerland or Austria from any government.
+It plays an important role in Liechtenstein’s economy: its contribution – dividends and direct taxes – amounted to CHF 55.4 million in 2022 (2021: CHF 43.8 million).
+LLB receives no financial support for its banks or Group companies in Liechtenstein, Switzerland and Austria from any government.
 As a bank of systemic importance, it is subject to particularly strict financial market regulation and high capital adequacy requirements.
 With the implementation of the Capital Requirements Directive (CRD IV) and the establishment of the Deposit Guarantee and Investor Compensation Foundation (EAS), Liechtenstein has a modern guarantee system, which guarantees an adequate equity base and protection of client deposits (see chapter “Values and corporate management”).

 Major employer in the region